Front Page

 To start the game, shuffle the cards.
 Each player draws 7 cards.

-During a turn, the current player may execute various actions, while all the other players may not execute any action.
-The current player may deploy (= play from hand) 1 card, but its ability may allow for more cards to be deployed.
-Deploying multiple cards during a turn, and executing their abilities, is called a combo.
+During a turn, the current player may execute various actions, while the other players may not execute any action, unless allowed by ability conditions.
+The current player may deploy (= play from hand) 1 card, but its abilities may allow for more cards to be deployed.
+Deploying several cards during a turn, and executing their abilities, is called a combo.
 Combos with 10 cards are not rare, and even with more than 20 cards have been seen.

-The goal is to deploy as much total valor as possible in order to become the lead (= the player whose endurance is the highest) and finish a journey first.
+The goal is to deploy as much total valor as possible in order to become the pathfinder (= the player whose valiance is the highest) and the first who may execute various actions, like turning.

-Everything builds toward the finale.
-The lead from the end of the finale (= when the destiny has no more cards to draw from) is awarded the title of Pathfinder.
+Everything builds toward the finale (which starts when the destiny has no more cards from which to draw).
+The pathfinder from the finale end is the winner of the game.

 Mechanics:

-• Competitive play: Adventures, as consecutive and alternating turns, during which the players deploy as much total valor as possible in order to become the lead and finish a journey first.
+• Competitive play: Adventures, as consecutive and alternating turns, during which the players deploy as much total valor as possible in order to become the pathfinder and the first who may execute various actions, like turning.

 • Card drawing: From the destiny and portal decks.